Data-Free Asymptotics-Informed Operator Networks for Singularly Perturbed PDEs: Numerical Experiments

-where the solution exhibits a boundary layer along the edge at $x=0$ and $y=0$, as illustrated in Figure \ref{fig:case3_solution profile}.
-For this PDE problem, the asymptotic expansion of \( u(x,y) \) is formulated as:
+where the solution exhibits a boundary layers along the edges at $x=0$ and $y=0$, as illustrated in Figure \ref{fig:case3_solution profile}.
+For this PDE problem, the asymptotic expansion of \( u(x,y) \) can be expressed as:

 As shown in the fourth column of Table \ref{table:total_error}, the accuracy gap between eFEONet and benchmark models becomes even more pronounced for this problem.
 This highlights the capability of eFEONet to effectively resolve boundary layers in complex spatial domains.
-Furthermore, as seen in Figure \ref{fig:case3_error comaparison}, ComFNO shows large errors, whereas eFEONet achieves consistently low errors across the entire domain, demonstrating its robustness and superior accuracy in handling such challenging scenarios.

-The solution exhibits a boundary layer along $x=0$ and $y=0$, with a corner layer forming at $(0,0)$, as illustrated in Figure \ref{fig:case3_solution profile}.
-To solve the equation \eqref{eq:case3}, we employ both FNO, ComFNO, and eFEONet.
-Residuals for 100 randomly chosen $f$ sample with $\varepsilon =10^{-4}$ are presented in Figure \ref{appendix:case3_100}.
+Furthermore, Figure~\ref{fig:case3_error comaparison} illustrates that ComFNO exhibits relatively large errors near the boundary layers, whereas eFEONet maintains uniformly low error levels across the domain.
+This highlights the robustness of eFEONet in accurately resolving sharp boundary-layer structures.
+We overlaid the error plots for 100 random inputs of $f$ in Figure~\ref{appendix:case3_100}, calculated with $\varepsilon = 10^{-4}$.